antondan1307/SwipeLearn-AI/README.md

 videos (each under 30 seconds).
 Selecting a video shows it with a related flashcard that you can flip to see the answer.
 If a card isn't already defined, the app calls the **OpenAI API** to generate one from the video transcript.
+The generated card is cached in **Firebase Firestore** so subsequent visitors load it instantly.
 Each flip is logged to **Firebase Firestore** so your progress is saved.
 A leaderboard on the right ranks users by how many flashcards they have flipped.